StoryBook Theatre -

 Move to the Barracks

-Thus, in the winter of 2001, StoryBook took on one of its biggest challenges yet, the development of the Community Arts Centre.
+Thus, in the winter of 2001, StoryBook took on one of its biggest challenges yet: the development of the Community Arts Centre.
 Located on the former Currie Barracks, in the junior officers mess hall, StoryBook began transforming the building into a viable community arts centre.
 StoryBook's part of the renovation was to create four rehearsal studios, The Easterbrook Theatre (home of the Cookie Cabaret), a lobby and box office area, as well as administrative offices for StoryBook's operations.
 However, StoryBook quickly realized that this was still not enough space, so they took on a portion of the lower level as well.
 Here they developed dressing rooms for the actors in the Cookie Cabaret, a props workshop, costume storage, and a commercial kitchen.
-The lower level also houses three independent dance studios, theatre groups, and their administrative offices.
-The Community Arts Centre has become an exciting beehive of community arts activity.
+The lower level also housed three independent dance studios, theatre groups, and their administrative offices.
+The Community Arts Centre had become an exciting beehive of community arts activity!

 On the Move Again

 In the summer of 2012, StoryBook moved again, this time to a shared space in the North West of Calgary.
 Along with their partners, they renovated an old Community Centre into the new Beddington Heights Theatre Arts Centre.
 This became a new permanent home for StoryBook, housing all the shows and programming produced by StoryBook.

 In the winter of 2013, JP Thibodeau took over as Artistic Director, and brought with him a new, but familiar, vision for StoryBook.
 It was his goal to go back to the roots of StoryBook, and elevate the level and scale of production to that of any other organization that has been in operation for more than 35 years.